Cyclotron and processing facility

 Background

-Eastern Health’s cyclotron is located at the Nuclear and Molecular Medicine facility (Health Sciences Centre).
+Newfoundland and Labrador (NL) Health Services’ cyclotron is located at the Nuclear and Molecular Medicine facility (Health Sciences Centre).
 Production of 18F-Fluorodeoxyglucose, commonly referred to as FDG, began at the Health Sciences Centre in November 2020.
 The product FDG is used in positron emission tomography, commonly known as PET scans.
 To learn more about PET scans, including frequently asked questions, please visit the PET Scan webpage.

 The radiopharmaceutical sciences (RPS) team is responsible for manufacturing medical isotopes and radiopharmaceuticals through the use of a cyclotron (particle accelerator).